Cave Bear Mounted Skeleton Replica

 Description

-Cave cear mounted skeleton replica is measures 90.0 x 30.0 inches.
-The cave rear skeleton is museum-quality polyurethane resin cast.
+Cave bear mounted skeleton replica measures 90.0 x 30.0 x 54.0 inches.
+The Ursus spelaeus skeleton is museum-quality polyurethane resin cast from a private collection.
+1:1 scale.
 Made in USA.
-Cast from a private collection.

 Please be advised that this product is made to order and will require additional lead time.
 For further information about the availability and turnaround time of this item, please contact our customer service team at 1-509-951-3557.